Our Partner – Ndabibi Environmental Conservation Centre (NECC)

 Nursing his dream of starting an environmental centre in Ndabibi, Josphat requested that the government transfer him home.
 Armed with ideas and input from diverse groups, he designed a curriculum of 40 lessons he considered ideal to positively impact rural Kenyan communities such as his.

 Ndabibi Environmental Conservation Centre officially opened in August 2005 with Josphat, its visionary leader, also wearing the hats of teacher, employer and community organizer.
-Elleven years later its success has exceeded his projections.
+Thirtreen years later its success has exceeded his projections.

 Tabitha Wanjiku Njoroge